hackclub/hackclub/playbook/websites/README.md

 You will learn how to make your own website by learning the computer languages HTML and CSS!

-- In "[Step 1](#step-1-make-your-homepage)", you will make your home page.
-- Then in "[Step 2](#step-2-deck-out-your-homepage)", you will deck out your home page by choosing and adding features that you think are cool!

 <!-- ## How To Learn Programming?

 - What happens when you don’t have a step-by-step tutorial and you need to